BPINN-EM-Post: Bayesian Physics-Informed Neural Network based Stochastic Electromigration Damage Analysis in the Post-void Phase: Preliminaries

-In confined metal wires subjected to high current densities, electromigration occurs as atoms are migrated from the cathode to the anode due to interactions between electrons and metal atoms~\cite{Black:1969fc}.
-Over time, this atom migration can lead to a scarcity of atoms at the cathode and an excess at the anode, potentially forming voids and hillocks that compromise interconnect functionality.

-Various methods have been developed to evaluate the electromigration-induced reliability of metal interconnects.
-Among these, Blech's limit~\cite{Blech:1976ko} and Black's Mean Time To Failure (MTTF) equation~\cite{Black:1969fc} are traditional approaches for reliability assessment.
+In confined metal wires subjected to high current densities, EM occurs as atoms are migrated from the cathode to the anode due to interactions between electrons and metal atoms~\cite{Black:1969fc}.
+Over time, this atom migration may potentially cause void and hillock formulations that compromise interconnect functionality.
+Various methods have been developed to evaluate the EM-induced reliability of metal interconnects.
+Among these, Blech's limit~\cite{Blech:1976ko} and Black's MTTF~\cite{Black:1969fc} are traditional approaches for reliability assessment.
 Despite their utility, these methods are becoming less popular as Black's MTTF is limited to individual line segments and neither method accounts for the evolution of hydrostatic stress.
-Korhonen's equation~\cite{Korhonen:jap1993} addresses these limitations by describing electromigration in confined metal wires through a set of partial differential equations (PDEs), and extends to model hydrostatic stress in multi-segment interconnects~\cite{WangYan:ICCAD'17,ChenTan:TVLSI'19}.
-The equation for the nucleation phase in multi-segment interconnects is given by:
+Korhonen's equation~\cite{Korhonen:1993bb} addresses these limitations by describing EM in confined metal wires through a set of PDEs, and extends to model hydrostatic stress in multi-segment interconnects~\cite{WangYan:ICCAD'17,ChenTan:TVLSI'19}.
+The equation for the nucleation phase in multi-segment interconnects is given by Eq.~\eqref{eq:korhonen_multisegment_nucleation}, where $\sigma_{ij}(x,t)$ represents the stress in the interconnect segment $ij$ connecting nodes $i$ and $j$.
+In Eq.~\eqref{eq:korhonen_multisegment_nucleation}, $G_{ij}$ denotes the EM driving force in segment $ij$, calculated as $G_{ij} = \frac{e \rho J_{ij}Z^*}{\Omega}$, where $J_{ij}$ is the current density in segment $ij$.

-Here, $\sigma_{ij}(x,t)$ represents the stress in the interconnect s egment $ij$ connecting nodes $i$ and $j$.
-In equation ~\eqref{eq:korhonen_multisegment_nucleation}, $G_{ij}$ denotes the electromigration (EM) driving force in segment $ij$, calculated as $G_{ij} = \frac{e \rho J_{ij}Z^*}{\Omega}$, where $J_{ij}$ is the current density in segment $ij$.
-The stress diffusivity $\kappa_{ij}$ is defined by $\kappa_{ij} = D_a B\Omega/(k_B T)$, where $D_a$ is the effective atomic diffusion coefficient, $B$ is the effective bulk modulus, $k_B$ is Boltzmann's constant, $T$ is the absolute temperature, and $E_a$ is the EM activation energy.
-Here, $e$ is the electron charge, $\rho$ is resistivity, and $Z^*$ is the effective charge.
+The stress diffusivity denoted as $\kappa_{ij}$ is defined by $\kappa_{ij} = D_a B\Omega/(k_B T)$, where $D_a$ is the effective atomic diffusion coefficient, $B$ is the effective bulk modulus, $k_B$ is Boltzmann's constant, $T$ is the absolute temperature, and $E_a$ is the EM activation energy. $e$ is the electron charge, $\rho$ is resistivity, and $Z^*$ is the effective charge.